colbywhite/chef_utensils/README.md

 ```
 require 'chef_utensils/tasks'
+require 'chef_utensils/tasks/kitchen' # Use this if you are using kitchen and want those tasks as well
 ```

 That's it.
 After that, you can look at all the tasks that were added via rake's `-T` option.